Top DevOps Tools for Automation Infrastructure

 • Has multiple interfaces in the form of web-based GUI, CLI and Rest API

 Companies using Jenkins – LinkedIn, Capgemini, Angular JS, Luxoft

 Automate Web Applications.

 Selenium is used to automate web-based applications.
 This capability can be used to automate testing as well as administrative tasks of web-based applications.
-In DevOps environment it is most popular as testing automation tool.
+In a DevOps environment, it is most popular as a testing automation tool.